 Visa refusal can be overcome by submitting additional information by the visa applicant in support of his/her eligibility.
 Visa denial is usually followed by a refusal letter which contains all the reasons for rejecting your visa, so that you know your mistakes and become more careful when you apply for it for the second time.
 You can again reapply for the same visa after a specified period of time.

-News About Visa Refusal
+FAQs on Visa Refusal